 Let me explain.
 When a designer can include information processing in a product for very little cost, the calculation becomes not one of engineering complexity, that's relatively cheap, but one of competitive advantage.
 Including a CPU to produce behaviors becomes a line item in the competitive analysis of making an object, just like the calculation about what to make it out of.
+What you do with that CPU becomes part of the design of the product and needs to be designed with the same attention to the other parts as any of the materials being used.
 And just like a material, it creates some new capabilities, and imposes new constraints.